 I have always been one to embrace other people’s commitment, energy and desire to change, as well as working on my own self-drive.
-The reality is that all too often HNY resolutions are made as a result of a knee jerk reaction to a little over-indulgence during the holiday period or a moment of reflection on the previous year.
-Whatever is driving you to change, the success rate of these resolutions continues to remain low and can fizzle out after only a few weeks.
+The reality is that all too often resolutions are made as a result of a knee jerk reaction.
+Whatever is driving you to change, the success rate of resolutions continues to remain low and can fizzle out after only a few weeks.
 The question of why this happens still intrigues me…

 For me the conception of the resolution is the easy part – the idea is generally always fresh and full of energy, with motivation in abundance to make the change – which is fine.
-Some resolutions are also made as a result of peer pressure, or an expectation of how you should act or what you should achieve in the coming year.
+Some resolutions are also made as a result of peer pressure, or an expectation of how you should act or what you should achieve.
 All of these ingredients can lead to you falling foul of being too optimistic, lacking motivation, trying too hard and generally leading to an unsuccessful outcome.

 In my personal life and career, having a structured and manageable routine has been one of the most important factors in my development.
 Not only has it allowed me to hit the goals that I set out to achieve, but it brings balance, satisfaction and growth in so many areas.
 I guess my background in the military has helped as well, as various fitness and sporting habits have taught me that routine rules over everything, as challenging as it may seem at the time.

 I would like to introduce you to an acronym that allows us to explore how a new routine can be created without too much pain and failure.